namely/docker-protoc/README.md

   - `grpckit` a default container with all the goodies
   - `protoc` with `grpckit/protoc`
   - `buf`, containing the https://buf.build/ toolkit.
-- Support for all C based gRPC libraries
+- ## Support for all C based gRPC libraries
-  -
 - Go, including Gogo, Gogo Fast and Micro
 - Scala and Java native libraries
 - grpc-web
 - The following additions:
   - protoc-gen-lint
   - protoc-gen-doc
   - protoc-gen-validate
   - protoc-gen-govalidators
   - protoc-gen-rbi (Ruby Sorbet Types)
   - renderizer

 If you're having trouble, see [Docker troubleshooting](#docker-troubleshooting) below.

 ## Tag Conventions

 A tag pattern of `<GRPC\_VERSION>_<CONTAINER\_VERSION>` is used for all images.
 Example is `grpckit/protoc-all:1.28_0` for gRPC version `1.28`.
 The `_0` suffix allows for inter-grpc releases as necessary.
 The `latest` tag will always point to the most recent version.

 It is highly recommend to pin to a specific gRPC version in your toolchain for repeatable builds.

+## Protorepo Includes

+Unlike the original [namely/docker-protoc](https://github.com/namely/docker-protoc), this repo does not include extraneous proto files like the Google APIs, or protos from plugin binaries like `validator`.
+These protos should be included with your source protos, preferably in a protorepo (a monorepo for protofiles) that's submoduled into your project.
+In practice, assuming the system has proto files available outside the standard protobuf files fails, so it's best to be explicit.

 ## Contributing